amasad/sane/README.md

 $ npm install sane
 ```

+## How to choose a mode

+Don't worry too much about choosing the correct mode upfront because sane
+maintains the same API across all modes and will be easy to switch.

+* If you're only supporting Linux and OS X, `watchman` would be the most reliable mode
-If you're using node < v0.10.0 then make sure to start sane with `poll: true`.
+* If you're using node > v0.10.0 use the default mode
+* If you're running OS X and you're watching a lot of directories and you're running into https://github.com/joyent/node/issues/5463, use `watchman`
+* If you're in an environment where native file system events aren't available (like Vagrant), you should use polling
+* Otherwise, the default mode should work well for you

 ## API

-### sane(dir, globs, options)
+### sane(dir, options)

-Watches a directory and all it's descendant directorys for changes, deletions, and additions on files and directories.
+Watches a directory and all it's descendant directories for changes, deletions, and additions on files and directories.
-Shortcut for `new sane.Watcher(dir, {glob: globs, ..options})`.

 ```js
 var watcher = sane('path/to/dir', ['**/*.js', '**/*.css']);